Smartwatches? Not at this time, say wary Swiss

 But Tissot's Thiebaud said he was not interested in launching a smartwatch, citing previous tech-oriented gadgets, such as the Tissot High-T and the Swatch Paparazzi - both of which offered limited computer-type functions and were fruits of a collaboration with Microsoft - but which had not met with the hoped-for success.

-Despite Swatch Group's scepticism on smartwatches, its Swatch brand has just launched a model able to communicate with a smartphone via bluetooth.
+Despite Swatch Group's skepticism on smartwatches, its Swatch brand has just launched a model able to communicate with a smartphone via bluetooth.

 For Thiebaud however the key focus remains on the company's mainstream timepieces.